jobayer977/javascript-interview-questions/docs/08 String/how-can-we-remove-whitespace-from-a-string/index.md

 ---
 title: How can we remove whitespace from a string?
 ---
-## How can we remove whitespace from a string?

 use the string built-in method .trim() method to remove whitespace from a string.
 But be careful, this method only removes whitespace from the beginning and end of the string.